The federal energy tax credits have expired

 Real talk: It varies wildly.

-I've seen quotes from $1,500 to $4,000 for a standard 100A to 200A upgrade.
+Quotes for a standard 100A to 200A upgrade run from $1,500 to $4,000.
 What drives the cost?
 Distance from the meter to the panel, whether you need a new meter base, if your utility requires service upgrades outside your house, and local permitting costs.
 Oh, and whether your panel is buried behind drywall or sitting in an open basement.

 100A to 200A Upgrade